Infineon/pkcs11-optiga-trust-m/README.md

 # Hardware connection between OPTIGA™ Trust M and Raspberry Pi 3

+This APpNote does support two hardware types:

+1. USB Dongle.
+In this case you just need to plug it into one of available USB slots on your Raspberry Pi board
+2. I2C Connection
 Below table shows the I2C connection between the OPTIGA™ Trust M and Raspberry Pi 3.

 | No       			| Description		| Pin #    | Pin Description |